(Early version, recorded live on my iPhone outside in the Italian Garden at Harlaxton Manor, June 11, 2015. Blackbirds sang for free.)

-The bankers and the lawyers would tar and feather us in shame,
+The bankers and the lawyers would have us bow before their claims,

-But there was wisdom, truth, and innocence in Richard, Samuel and James.
+But I found my reality in Richard, Samuel and James.

-One afternoon Charley Lee passed through, and Alice Frye crept to his bed.
+One morning Sugar Bill passed through, and Alice Frye crept to his bed.

 Richard wasn’t rich enough or strange enough or so she said.

-And Janey Jones betrayed Samuel.
+And Elsinore tripped Samuel.
 She loved Renaldo from St. Croix,

-Who played free jazz on saxophone.
+Who blew the blues on saxophone.
 He was a man and not a boy.

-And I stood at the inquest of the death of Richard, Samuel, and James.
+I stood at the inquest of the deaths of Richard, Samuel, and James.

 Now you may scoff and you may scorn and say my story’s just a lark.

-But none of that can touch me now.
+But none of that can blind me now.
 I hold a lantern in the dark.

-I have no time for those who can’t or won’t read a book or sing a song,
+I got no time for those who can’t or won’t read a book or sing a song,

 I’d rather walk the underworld with Richard, Samuel, and James.